-A detailed analysis of the entity's financial performance for month ended 31 March 2017 is outlined below and the attached Annexure F.
+A detailed analysis of the entity's financial and non-financial performance for month ended 31 March 2017 is outlined below and the attached Annexure F.

 13.1.
 FINANCIAL PERFORMANCE

 The statement of financial performance of the entity presented in the table below, compares the expenditure and revenue against budget for the period ended 31 March 2017.